 Matthew Aucoin also used this classic tale for his new opera Euridyce, which was first staged at the LA Opera in 2020—420 years after the premiere of the first opera based on Euridyce, created by Jacopo Peri.

-The tragic story of Orpheus and Eurydice is as old as time itself or as old as Greek mythology, that is.
+The tragic story of Orpheus and Eurydice is as old as time itself, or at least as old as Greek mythology.

 As the story goes, Orpheus, ancient Greece’s legendary hero, was endowed with superhuman musical skills.
 He became the patron of a religious movement based on sacred writings that were said to be his own.
 Orpheus was said to be the son of a Muse (most likely Calliope, the patron of epic poetry) and Oeagrus, a king of Thrace (although others say it was Apollo).